kristofferandreasen/react-announcement/README.md

 This example includes the optional properties in the component.

-The daysToLive property changes to cookie created by the component.
+The `daysToLive` property changes to cookie created by the component.
 This way you can control how many days you want to wait before you show the announcement to the same user.

-The secondsBeforeBannerShows property changes the amount of seconds a user wait before the announcement is presented.
+The `secondsBeforeBannerShows` property changes the amount of seconds a user wait before the announcement is presented.

-The closeIconSize is to allow you to change to size of the icon in the top right corner.
+The `closeIconSize` is to allow you to change to size of the icon in the top right corner.

+The `animateInDuration` changes the duration of the fade-in animation.

+The `animateOutDuration` changes the duration of the fade-out animation - this is fired on click of the close icon.

 ```tsx
 import * as React from 'react'